grzegorz914/homebridge-melcloud-control/README.md

 * The old plugin and config need to be first removed from Homebridge and HomeKit and added again.
 * The platform name and password properties was changed due collision with same already exist plugins from other developers.
 ### Note
-* The plugin is in test phase and some function may be not working correct.
 * The Heat Pump and Energy Recovery Ventilation is not supported at this time.
-* Change plugin settings will applied to all devices same type in account.

 ### Know issues
 * If used with Hoobs, there is a possible configuration incompatibilty.